Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: Dynamical System Analysis

+\begin{remark} In the irrational case, the constellation seen for a fixed Earth user is not periodic.
+Instead, we have

-In contrast, if the ratio in question is rational, the system is then periodic.
-The empirically-obtained time averages (or \emph{e.g.,} the performance of a certain user average over a very long time) do not match averages over the stationary distribution $\mathcal{P}_{\Psi}$.
-Since the base point process $\Psi(t)$ for the satellite patterns is periodic in the Earth referential, any process determined by it is also periodic.
+for all functions $h: {\mathcal N}_r\to \mathbb{R}$ such that $\int |h(\psi|) {\overline{\mathcal Q}}_{\Psi}(\mathrm{d} \psi)<\infty$, where the limit holds for $\overline{\mathcal Q}$ almost all $x$.
+In other words, any time average is given by the expectation w.r.t. the time-invariant distribution ${\overline{\mathcal Q}}_{\Psi}$ of $\Psi$.
+For instance $h$ could be the SINR offered by the constellation to a user located at $(x,y,z)$ on Earth.
+In the rational case, the system is periodic.
+As a result, the empirically-obtained time average of what is observed by this Earth user {does not} match averages over the stationary distribution $\overline{\mathcal{Q}}_{\Psi}$ in general.
+Since the base point process $\Psi_t$ for the satellite patterns is periodic in the Earth referential, any process determined by it is also periodic.
 For instance, suppose a user is at the fixed position $(x_{1},y_{1},z_{1})$ on Earth.
 Then, the satellite pattern seen from this user is periodic too.
 These periodic patterns observed however depend on the user location $(x_{1},y_{1},z_{1})$.
-For another user at $(x_2,y_2,z_2)$, the satellite patterns seen are also periodic but with a structure different from the one at $(x_{1},y_{1},z_{1})$.
-In this case, the practical meaning of the distribution that we will analyze in the present paper is as follows: assume that the designer selects the angular parameters $\bar \theta$ and $\bar \omega$ as random variables sampled independently, with each of them being uniform on the relevant interval.
-Then, when deconditioning the position of the satellites of the constellation w.r.t. these two random variables, one gets a distribution for the satellites which is invariant over time, and which is precisely the distribution ${\cal P}_{\Psi}$ used in the present paper and leads to the specific distributions that we evaluate below for the metrics of interest here.
-By the strong law of large numbers, the distributions computed here are hence also the empirical averages of the distributions evaluated over a large collection of samples of the constellation obtained from i.i.d. samples of these two angles.
+For another user at $(x_2,y_2,z_2)$, the satellite patterns seen are also periodic but with a structure possibly different from that of the one located at $(x_{1},y_{1},z_{1})$. \end{remark}